 Apophenia is an open statistical library for working with data sets and statistical models.
-It provides functions on the same level as those of the typical stats package (such as OLS, probit, or singular value decomposition) but gives the user more flexibility to be creative in model-building.
-The core functions are written in C, but bindings exist for Python (and they should be easy to bind to in Perl/Ruby/&c.)
+It provides functions on the same level as those of the typical stats package (such as OLS, Probit, or singular value decomposition) but gives the user more flexibility to be creative in model-building.
+The core functions are written in C, but experience has shown them to be easy to bind to in Python/Julia/Perl/Ruby/&c.

-The library has been growing and improving since 2005, and has been downloaded over 10,000 times.
-To date, it has over two hundred functions to facilitate scientific computing, such as:
+The library has been growing and improving since 2005, and has been downloaded well over 1e4 times.
+To date, it has over two hundred functions and macros to facilitate statistical computing, such as:

 - It does not re-implement basic matrix operations or build yet another database engine.
 Instead, it builds upon the excellent GNU Scientific and SQLite libraries.
-MySQL is also supported.
+MySQL/mariaDB is also supported.

 To start off, have a look at this Gentle Introduction to the library.